mayognaise/aframe-video-shader/README.md

 **[DEMO](https://mayognaise.github.io/aframe-video-shader/basic/index.html)**

+## Notes

-**This was made for inline video playback for iPhone.
+- **This was made for inline video playback for iPhone.
 If you only support desktop/android, please use [`flat`](https://aframe.io/docs/core/shaders.html#Flat-Shading-Model) instead for better performance.**

+## Limitation

+- **Currently only videos under SAME DOMAIN can be played with any browsers on iOS devices and desktop Safari.**

 ![example](example.gif)